-An optician in California will be responsible for helping fit eyeglasses, contact lenses, and californiaframes.
+An optician in California will be responsible for helping fit eyeglasses, contact lenses, and frames.
 They must be able to read and interpret the prescription issued by the doctor to create and choose the right lenses for each patient.
 Additionally, opticians assist customers in choosing the right frames, lenses, and contact lenses for their needs and/or style.

 California opticians will typically work in optometry offices or retail eyewear stores.
 They may or may not have formal education when they start a position.
 Many begin as an optician’s assistant or in an apprentice program, which allows for job training that fits the career.
 Some will attend a training program or optician school in order to become certified in their field, which can be done online or in a traditional college setting.
 Opticians are required to pass exams offered through the American Board of Optometry as well as the National Contact Lens Examiners in order to become licensed in their state.